wandb/docs/content/guides/models/automations/model-registry-automations.md

   The `event_type` key in the webhook payload must match the `types` field in the GitHub workflow YAML file.
   {{% /alert %}}

-  The contents and positioning of rendered template strings depends on the event or model version the automation is configured for. `${event_type}` will render as either "LINK_ARTIFACT" or "ADD_ARTIFACT_ALIAS".
+  The contents and positioning of rendered template strings depends on the event or model version the automation is configured for. `${event_type}` will render as either `LINK_ARTIFACT` or `ADD_ARTIFACT_ALIAS`.
 See below for an example mapping:

   ```json
   ${event_type} --> "LINK_ARTIFACT" or "ADD_ARTIFACT_ALIAS"